Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Stains on teeth.

-Inflammation and recession of the gums (exposure of the root of the tooth), excessive tooth mobility.
+Inflammation and recession of the gums (exposure of the tooth root), excessive tooth mobility.

 Headache (craniofacial), especially in the temples, associated with the temporalis muscle.